plaidml/git-big/README.md

 ```

 A user configuration file is located at `$HOME/.gitbig`.
-Its contents looks something like:
+Its contents look something like:

 ```
 {